yasmeenel3sh/MovieLens-Insights/README.md

 ### 3. Data Transformation

 * **dbt (data build tool)** is employed to apply a series of **transformations** to the data within BigQuery.

-This stage cleans, structures, and aggregates the raw data into a format suitable for analysis.
+The dbt transformation layer is organized into three logical layers: **staging**, **core**, and **analytics**, each serving a distinct purpose in preparing and enriching the MovieLens dataset for analysis.

+#### 📦 Staging Models

+* Clean and standardize raw data from external tables (`ratings_external`, `movies_external`, `users_external`).
+* Ensure correct datatypes, formats, and normalized naming conventions.
+* Apply essential tests such as uniqueness, non-null constraints, and referential integrity.

+#### 🧠 Core Models

+* Build dimensional tables like `dim_movies_genres`, `dim_users`, and `dim_time`.
+* Create fact tables such as `fact_ratings` that integrate user demographics, movie metadata, and rating data.
+* Enrich user data with geographic information (city, state, county) by joining with ZIP code mappings from a seed file.
+* Implement data quality tests to ensure reliability and consistency.

+#### 📊 Analytics Models

+* **`movie_leaderboard`**: Provides a leaderboard of top-rated movies with at least 50 ratings, ordered by average rating, to identify the most popular and critically acclaimed movies overall.
+* **`movie_leaderboard_by_genre`**: Ranks movies within each genre by average rating and rating count, filtering to movies with at least 50 ratings.
+Supports genre-specific insights with rank ordering per genre.

 ### 4. Workflow Orchestration